omnipackage — zsh

 sudo apt-get install omnipackage

 Users do this once.
-From then on, updates to your software arrive through apt upgrade alongside everything else from the official Ubuntu repos — no extra steps, no separate updater.
+After that, updates arrive through apt upgrade alongside everything else from the official Ubuntu repos — no extra steps, no separate updater.
 The same applies on Debian, Fedora, openSUSE, and the other supported distros, each through its native package manager.

 Supported distros